Jumpst3r/printed-hw-segmentation/README.md

 With each release a docker image of the code is published on [docker hub](https://cloud.docker.com/repository/docker/jumpst3r/printed-hw-segmentation).
 This image can be used in conjuction with [DIVA services](https://github.com/lunactic/DIVAServices) to provide segmenation as a web service.
 It can also be used locally.

+## Web service live demo

+The web service version of this project can be tested at the following [link](http://wuersch.pillo-srv.ch/#/algorithm/5d31d9aa3b6e6253ceab3e27)

 ## Local Usage

 After pulling (`docker pull jumpst3r/printed-hw-segmentation:latest`) the image, the model can be applied to an image with